 - Best Park – Hudson Highlands State Park Preserve

-- Best Free Activity – Walkway Over The Hudson State Historic Park
+- Free activity – Walkway Over The Hudson State Historic Park

-- Best Activity for Kids – LEGOLAND New York
+- Activity for kids – LEGOLAND New York

 - Best Activity for Adults – Any of the Hudson Valley’s historic house museums